 However, that’s not all that Nashville offers.
 From restaurants that offer authentic regional cuisines, including Italian, Indian, and Ethiopian, to BBQ joints and greasy diners, Nashville has it all.

 Read on to find out where all the top restaurants in Nashville are for the next time you want to go out for a bite to eat.

 1520 Woodland St, Nashville, TN 37206

-Located in quiet Lockeland Springs, Lockeland Table looks and feels like a neighborhood joint where the local community gathers.
+Located in quiet Lockeland Springs, Lockeland Table looks and feels like a neighborhood restaurant where the local community gathers.
 I only rarely get over to Lockeland Springs, but I’m sure that everyone in the neighborhood is much more regular than me.

 In fact, the restaurant even has a regular “Community Hour” with shareable plates, like a Black-Eyed Pea Hummus plate, a Queso Fondito, and, of course, pizza and chicken wings.
 They also have great cocktails available for $7.
 The Lockeland Table between the hours of 4 pm and 6 pm is the perfect place to catch up with friends.